GREAT LAKES CRUISES

 Lake Ontario Cruises

-Lake Ontario General Facts
+About Lake Ontario

 Picture

 Lake Ontario is located right between Ontario, Canada and New York, USA.
 Its primary inflow is the Niagara River while its primary outflow is the St. Lawrence Seaway.
 The lake has a total surface area of 7,340 square mi and water volume of 393 cu mi; its water residence time is 6 years.
 Lake Ontario is the last Great Lakes of the chain before the St. Lawrence Seaway and its river mouth that flows into the Atlantic Ocean.
 Lake Ontario is the 13th largest lake in the world, and it was carved by the Wisconsin ice sheet back in the 2nd ice age.
-“Ontario” means “Great Lake” in Huron Language, and besides its evident historic roots, this region has been a key to the Great Lakes area development.
+“Ontario” means “Great Lake” in Huron Language, and besides its evident historic roots, this region is a key to the Great Lakes area development.

 Lake Ontario’s History